-The IDP preparation process requires extensive consultation and participation by communities, all role-players and key stakeholders in order to achieve a shared understanding of the municipal development trajectory.
-Although municipalities are expected to establish participation structures, it will however be critical to consider utilizing existing arrangements, and adapt them if necessary, and avoid duplication of mechanisms.
+The IDP preparation process requires extensive consultation and participation by communities, all role-players, and key stakeholders to achieve a shared understanding of the municipal development trajectory.
+Although municipalities are expected to establish participation structures, it will however be critical to consider utilizing existing arrangements, and adapt them where necessary, and avoid duplication of mechanisms.

-Table 7: Municipal IDP institutional arrangements, Structure Composition & Terms of reference
+Table 4: Municipal IDP institutional arrangements, Structure Composition & Terms of reference

-Structure Composition Terms of reference Municipal Mechanism/tools IGR Clusters Government representatives, identified stakeholders Facilitate inter- governmental coordination in terms of planning, budgeting, implementation and monitoring IDP Representative Forum Chairperson: Executive Mayor Councilors Representatives of Wards (in the case of the local municipalities) Representative of municipality wide organizations Government departments Represent the interests of constituents in the IDP and budget processes Provide an organizational mechanism for discussion, negotiation and decision making between the stakeholders including the municipal government Ensure communication between all stakeholder representatives including the municipal government.
-The Municipality utilizes Mayoral outreaches for public participation in order to reach grass root communities at ward level.
-The following structures are consulted during the Months of September-November and January-March: Traditional Leaders Business People Faith based organizations
+Structure Composition Terms of reference Municipal Mechanism/tools IGR Clusters Government representatives, identified stakeholders Facilitate intergovernmental coordination in terms of planning, budgeting, implementation and monitoring IDP Representative Forum Chairperson: Executive Mayor Councilors Representatives of Wards (in the case of the local municipalities) Representative of municipality wide organizations Government departments Represent the interests of constituents in the IDP and budget processes.
+Provide an organizational mechanism for discussion, negotiation and decision making between the stakeholders including the municipal government.
+Ensure communication between all stakeholder representatives including the municipal government.
+The Municipality utilizes Mayoral outreaches for public participation to reach grass root communities at ward level.
+The following structures are consulted during the Months of September-November and January-March: Traditional Leaders Business People Faith based organizations Traditional Healers Members of the public in all wards.